rozpuszczalny/vscode-redmine/README.md

 ## Requirements

-It's required to enable REST web services in `/settings?tab=api` of your redmine (you have to be administator of redmine server).
+It's required to enable REST web services in `/settings?tab=api` of your redmine (you have to be administrator of redmine server).

 ## Extension Settings